How to apply to clinical psychology graduate school ~

 You are wondering how to apply to clinical psychology graduate school.
 That is, you’d like to earn a Ph.D.
 However, before undertaking this step, consider these questions: What about psychology interests you?
 Working with people?
 Studying and researching human behavior?
 Teaching?
 A mix?

 Your answers will inform your decision as to whether to apply to clinical psychology graduate school for a Ph.D.
 Moreover, if you do decide to apply, it will help you to identify what sorts of graduate programs you should consider.

 Are you interested in a particular theory of psychotherapy?
 Are you interested in psychodynamic psychotherapy or psychoanalysis?
 Or, cognitive behavior therapy?
 Or, family systems theory?
 Or, something else?
 These are important considerations in identifying to which sort of clinical programs you should apply.

 In an article published in the Washington Post, I described the myriad of options available to those considering these professions.
-These include a career in: clinical psychology, psychiatry, (which must be preceded by getting into Medical School) or, for those interested in a two year degree, social work, counseling, nursing and pastoral care.
+These include a career in: clinical psychology, psychiatry (which must be proceeded by getting into Medical School); or, for those interested in a two year degree, social work, counseling, nursing and pastoral care.
 Alternatively, those whose interests lie in the study of human behavior might consider a career in Clinical Research.